What is the Invitational Series?

 Interclub Invitational Series Rules

-Qualifying events: All open competitions hosted by Southern California Interclub Association member clubs between October 1, 2023 and September 15, 2024.
+Qualifying events: All open competitions hosted by Southern California Interclub Association member clubs; or by rinks in the Southern California Interclub area starting from October 1, 2024 and concluding with the 2025 Pasadena Open.
 Divisions included are:

 *Adult skaters will be combined by level (no separate age divisions).
 Masters divisions will be Int/Nov and Jr/Sr.